march1993/tcp-obfuscation/README.md

 # implemented

-Udp over ipv4 could be encoded or decoded.
+* TCP, UDP, ICMP over ipv4 could be encoded or decoded.
+* Nat is supported.
+Note that netfilter would defrag the incoming packets, so that it is unnecessary to defrag again in our outgoing hook.
+* IP fragmentation is supported.

 # todo

-Implementation for ip fragment, tcp, icmp and ipv6.
+Implementation for ipv6.